-Thanks to the internet, age or location doesn't mean much for a graphic designer anymore.
-In fact, most creatives don't mention their age in their design portfolio, and work with clients far from their hometown.
+Thanks to the internet, age or location aren't so important for a graphic designer anymore.
+In fact, most creatives don't mention their age in their creative portfolio, and work with clients far from their home town.
 So it's always a delight when you're blown away by someone's work and realise they're fresh out of school.

-As the co-founder of Semplice, a portfolio system for designers, I see creative portfolios and fresh design talent every day.
+As the co-founder of Semplice (opens in new tab), a portfolio system for designers, I see design portfolios and new design talent every day.
 Below are just a few of my favourite portfolios from exciting new designers – some are self-taught, some still working toward their degree, others a few years into their design careers.

-I only wish it included case studies detailing his project stories, as case studies are crucial to understanding who a designer is and how they think.
+I only wish it included case studies detailing his project stories, as case studies are crucial to understanding who a designer is and how they think (see how to put together the perfect case study here (opens in new tab)).
 But it is clear from Had's portfolio that he believes simplicity is key.

 Lucas Berghoef's portfolio features a carefully selected range of projects, each designed like a magazine spread with artistic layouts and full-screen images.
 As a 2018 college graduate, it's fitting for Berghoef to share a class project or two, like his unsolicited visual identity for artist FKA Twigs.
 This project is polished and detailed enough to feel like client work, showing what Berghoef can do given full creative freedom.